TobiasRoth/moss-and-vascular-plants/README.md

 # moss-and-vascular-plants
 Repository that contains all the files to reproduce the results presented in the manuscript "Major land plant lineages respond differently to climate warming".
-This manuscript is currently under review with [Ecography](https://onlinelibrary.wiley.com/journal/16000587).

 In this study we compare the notional elevation shift of mosses and vascular plants using BDM data.